-Background to the study
+1.1 Background to the Study

 The atmosphere is a complex natural gaseous system that is essential to support life on planet earth.
 Air is the mixture of gases that fills the atmosphere, giving life to the plants and animals that makes the earth such a vibrant place (Woodford, 2010).
-According to Zimmer, (2013) the atmosphere of the earth is the layer of gases, commonly referred to as 'air' that surrounds the earth and is retained by gravity.
+The atmosphere of the earth is the layer of gases, commonly referred to as 'air' that surrounds the earth and is retained by gravity.
 It absorbs ultraviolet (UV) solar radiation, warming the surface through heat retention (green house effect), reducing extreme temperature between day and night (diurnal temperature variation).